 If you must miss more than two days of classes, notify your instructors and the MBA Program Office by phone or e-mail with an explanation.
 This notification does not excuse you for missing classes.
 Faculty members reserve the right to include class participation in their final grades, so be sure to discuss any missed classes with your instructors.

 Faculty members may require documentation from University Health Services if you miss exams or fail to complete other course work.

-If you or your partner are expecting a child while you are an enrolled student, please contact your MBA Program Director.
-The Director will discuss your individual parental leave options with you and help you work with your instructors if needed.
+If you or your partner are expecting a child while you are an enrolled student, please contact the Assistant Dean, Full-Time MBA Program.
+The Assistant Dean will discuss your individual parental leave options with you and help you work with your instructors if needed.

 The Program Office will work with you and your instructors if you need a longer absence.

 Full-time MBA students may not transfer into the Haas School’s Evening &Weekend or Executive MBA programs.

 The full-time MBA program is designed to be completed in four consecutive semesters, excluding the Summer Session.
 You may withdraw from the program before completion only with the written approval of the MBA Program Director.
 Students who leave the program without written approval will not be readmitted.